Ever feel paralyzed by your to-do list?

 For instance, every morning I spend at least a half-hour of preparation to outline what I’m going to cover on our Daily Dose of Awesome.

-And I can easily get caught up in planning, so it’s important to stick to a strict execution schedule.
+And I can easily get caught up in planning, so it’s important to stick to a strict execution schedule to be a successful network marketer.

 Now, on to the most important activities…